 If you have diabetes, it’s important to monitor your blood sugar at different times of the day and the year.
 There are 2 blood tests that can help you manage your diabetes—a daily test and a 3-month test.
 The 3-month test is called an A1C test.
 This test reflects your blood sugar (or blood glucose) control over the past 2-3 months.
 Testing your A1C level every 3 months is the best way for you and your doctor to understand how well your blood sugar levels are controlled.
 Your doctor will likely be the one who orders an A1C test.
 However, you can also purchase over-the-counter A1C testing kits that you can use at home.

-Your A1C goal will be determined by your doctor, but it is generally less than 7% or 8%, depending on your age.
+Your A1C goal will be determined by your doctor.
+However, the goal is generally less than 7% or 8%, depending on your age.

 The other test is a general blood glucose test.
 It is often referred to as self-monitoring of blood glucose.
-Using a blood glucose monitor to do regular testing can help you improve control of your blood sugar levels.
+Using a blood glucose monitor to do regular testing through the day can help you improve control of your blood sugar levels.
 The results you get from glucose testing at home can help you make appropriate adjustments to your medicine, diet, and/or level of physical activity.
 If your blood sugar fluctuates, you should own a blood glucose monitor (also called a home blood sugar meter, a glucometer, or a glucose meter) and know how to use it.
 Your doctor may prescribe a blood glucose monitor.